MeoMunDep/Hamster-Kombat/Hamster Kombat/readme.md

 💡 Usage:

 > You need to `cd` to the file after extract it
-> To run the bot, use the following command: `node 1`
+> To run the bot, use the following command: `cd "hamster kombat-main/hamster kombat"; node bot`

 🎇Enjoy!